HAWK

 Hawk opens with Brian and his assistant Jamie doing a hawk display in the village.
 They meet a stranger who’s looking for some meaning in her life.
 Turns out that’s what they’re all looking for.
 And they find it - or not - through hawks.

-“With ‘Hawk’, Gabrielle is putting her Transformation practice front-and-centre.
-No longer is it just a highly useful means of character development in rehearsal but instead it is the very medium through which the story of ‘Hawk’ is told.
+“With Hawk, Gabrielle puts her Transformation practice front-and-centre.
+No longer is it just a highly useful means of character development in rehearsal but instead it is the very medium through which the story of Hawk is told.
 The constant shifting of the performers between human and animal states is not only a mesmerising thing to watch in and of itself but also raises questions of ethics and morality as the meaning we attach to certain actions changes as the performers transform before our eyes, e.g. the audience watch a hawk being bound suddenly transform into a woman being tied up.
 The subtle and specific work that Gabrielle inspires allows the performers to exist on this ‘knife-edge state' between human and hawk, giving the company ample opportunities to explore numerous topics within this rich seam of expression.
 To my knowledge, there is no one else, at least in the UK theatre scene, utilising such specific and committed Transformation work in this way.”

 David Cumming, co- AD of Operation Mincemeat.
 Actor, Director, Theatre-Maker, Musician.